 E.I. du Pont de Nemours & Company, Organic Chemicals Department, Dyestuffs Division manuals and notebooks

-Abstract: Rolf Dessauer (born 1926) began a lengthy career with E. I. du Pont de Nemours and Company in 1952 as a research chemist at Jackson Laboratory, DuPont’s center for dye research.
+Rolf Dessauer (1926-) was a research chemist who specialized in dyes.
+He began a lengthy career with E. I. du Pont de Nemours and Company in 1952 as a research chemist at Jackson Laboratory, DuPont’s center for dye research.
 Dessauer invented chemistry in which exposure to visible light stabilized the background enabling dark and light areas to retain their contrast.
 Intense research and patent studies led Dessauer and his colleagues to a new technology, UVI – Ultraviolet Imaging.
-His papers document Dessauer’s career as a noted scientist and chemist.
+Dessauer's papers document his career as a noted scientist and chemist.